 3. Litigation fees and compensation: Legal defense and related expenses are covered

-4. Personal and advertising injury: Claims that relate to libel and slander, invasion of privacy, false detention, wrongful eviction, and more can be covered
+4. Personal and advertising injury: Claims that relate to libel and slander, invasion of privacy, false detention, and wrongful eviction can be covered

 Business Owner’s Policy

-Your irrigation system installation business likely works with heavy equipment, which is expensive and difficult to replace without significant financial implications.
-Property such as equipment, furniture, and other electronics such as laptops may be destroyed at your location due to a fire, theft, vandalism, or tornado.
+Your irrigation system installation business may use equipment, which is expensive and difficult to replace without significant financial implications.
+Mobileproperty such as machiner, equipment, furniture, and electronics such as computers, printers, and servers may be destroyed at your location due to a fire, theft, vandalism, tornado or other insured peril.

 This is where a Business Owner’s Policy can come into use.
 This coverage combines general liability with commercial property insurance to offer more comprehensive coverage.
-The policy can cover property losses and claims related to bodily injury, personal injury, and litigation fees in third-party lawsuits.
+The policy can cover property losses, business interruptions, and claims related to bodily injury, personal injury, and litigation fees in third-party lawsuits.

 Commercial Auto Insurance